 What is the role of an anti-inflammatory diet?

-When your body identifies foreign substances like microbes, pollen, or chemicals, your immune system activates, often leading to a natural response known as inflammation.
-Intermittent instances of inflammation aimed at genuine threats are essential for safeguarding your well-being.
+When your body detects foreign substances such as microbes, pollen, or chemicals, your immune system kicks in, often triggering a natural response called inflammation.

 However, there are occasions when inflammation persists continuously, even in the absence of any external invader.
 This is when inflammation can turn into a formidable adversary.
 Chronic inflammation has been associated with numerous prevalent diseases that afflict us, including cancer, heart disease, diabetes, arthritis, depression, and Alzheimer’s.

-Here are ten natural remedies that are commonly used to alleviate inflammation:
+Here are some natural remedies that are commonly used to alleviate inflammation:

 Turmeric